 This is because the meatballs are seasoned with salt and this should be enough to flavour the sauce.
 If not, you can easily add some salt to the sauce at the end.

-- Chicken Parmigiana - You don’t need to eat out to enjoy chicken param you can make it yourself, it’s so easy to do.
+You don’t need to eat out to enjoy chicken param you can make it yourself, it’s so easy to do.

 - Cut horizontally one small chicken breast to give two even steaks – which is enough for two servings.
 Season the chicken breasts on both sides with salt.

-- Next prepare three containers one with plain flour, one with two well beaten eggs and the third with panko breadcrumbs.
+- Next prepare three containers one with plain flour, one with two well-beaten eggs, and the third with panko breadcrumbs.

 - Next, dip into the beaten eggs, coating both sides.